Your cookie preferences

 Average electricity bills in the UK

 Because gas is heavily used in the production of electricity, the cost of buying the gas means it costs more to produce the electricity, and those costs are then passed on to customers.
-Electricity bills had been falling, but this new price cap is an increase on 2023 prices.
+Electricity bills had been falling, but this new price cap is an increase.

 Average gas bills in the UK